thoth-station/adviser/docs/source/deployment.rst

 space explored (state space of all the possible stacks) possibly finding not good-enough software stack candidate to recommend.
-In the worst case it can result in no software stack resolved as candidates that would lead to a fully resovled software stack might be removed from the beam (pushed away by candidates that have higher score but do not lead to a fully resolved software stack given the version range specification of dependencies).
+In the worst case it can result in no software stack resolved as candidates that would lead to a fully resolved software stack might be removed from the beam (pushed away by candidates that have higher score but do not lead to a fully resolved software stack given the version range specification of dependencies).